pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 jitted_vec_hmm_logp_grad = jax.jit(jax.grad(vec_hmm_logp, argnums=list(range(5))))
 ```

 Let's print out the gradient with respect to `emission_signal`.
-We will check this value is unchanged after we wrap our function in Aesara.
+We will check this value is unchanged after we wrap our function in PyTensor.

 ```{code-cell} ipython3
 jitted_vec_hmm_logp_grad(